stickies-v/bitcoinops.github.io/_posts/en/newsletters/2025-12-19-newsletter.md

 {:#dahlias}
-- **DahLIAS interactive aggregate signatures:** Jonas Nick, Tim Ruffing, Yannick Seurin [posted][dahlias post] to the Bitcoin-Dev mailing list to announce a [paper][dahlias paper] they’ve written about DahLIAS, the first interactive 64-byte aggregate signature scheme compatible with the cryptographic primitives already used by Bitcoin, called secp256k1.
+- **DahLIAS interactive aggregate signatures:** In April, Jonas Nick, Tim Ruffing, and Yannick Seurin [announced][news351 dahlias] to the Bitcoin-Dev mailing list their [DahLIAS paper][dahlias paper], the first interactive 64-byte aggregate signature scheme compatible with the cryptographic primitives already used in Bitcoin.
 Aggregate signatures are the cryptographic requirement for [cross-input signature aggregation][topic cisa] (CISA), a feature proposed for Bitcoin that could reduce the size of transactions with multiple inputs, thus reducing the cost of many different